antron3000/buidl-quest/README.md

 ### How we will do it
 **Tokenization of Prize Winnings** -
 We will create a platform that will let hackathon teams create a token that represents their prize winnings.
 Our team will create a token as well.
-Our team collects 1% of each token as a fee.
+Our team can collect 1% of each token as a fee, and gives away 1% of our token in return.

 **Simple Bounty Platform.** -
 Hackathon teams can post bounties in their token, to help solve problems or perform general tasks.
 Any hackathon participant can perform these bounties.